 Erected 1963 by Georgia Historical Commission.
 (Marker Number 020-12.)

 Location.
 30° 47.592′ N, 81° 34.639′ W. Marker is in Kings Bay, Georgia, in Camden County.
 Marker is on Charlie Smith Sr. Highway (Georgia Route 40 Spur) 0 miles north of Kings Bay Road, on the left when traveling north.
+The marker is opposite the Kings Bay Naval Submarine Base.
 Touch for map.
-The marker is opposite the Kings Bay Naval Submarine Base.
 Marker is in this post office area: Kings Bay GA 31547, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 USS George Bancroft (approx. 0.8 miles away); Point Peter (approx. 3.9 miles away); Point Peter Battery and the War of 1812 (approx. 4.4 miles away); Spanish Occupation of Georgia (approx. 5 miles away); City of St. Marys (approx. 5 miles away); First Presbyterian Church (approx. 5 miles away); Washington Pump & Oak (approx. 5.1 miles away); George Washington Oak Tree Site (approx. 5.1 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 31, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 2,158 times since then and 42 times this year.
+This page was last revised on November 16, 2019.
+It was originally submitted on July 31, 2009, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 2,276 times since then and 11 times this year.
 Photos: 1, 2. submitted on July 31, 2009, by David Seibert of Sandy Springs, Georgia.
 3, 4. submitted on July 25, 2013, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.